 Understanding Caregiver Overtime Compensation in Wyoming

-This video explains how overtime pay applies to home-care workers in Wyoming.
-For live-out employees, overtime pay at a rate of 1.5 × their regular hourly wage applies for hours beyond the standard workweek; live-in workers are exempt from the overtime requirement.
-The video also notes that holiday work does not automatically trigger overtime for live-in workers under state rules.
+This video explains how overtime pay applies to home care workers in Wyoming.
+For live-out employees, overtime pay at 1.5 times their regular hourly rate applies to hours beyond the standard workweek; live-in workers are exempt from the overtime requirement.
+The video also notes that holiday work does not auto-trigger overtime under state rules for live-in workers.

 Who we empower every day

-- Agency Owners — Ensure payroll policies reflect correct overtime application for live-out vs live-in staff and avoid misclassification risk.
+By Role- Agency Owners — Ensure payroll policies reflect the correct overtime application for live-out vs. live-in staff to avoid misclassification risk.

 - Billers/Payroll — Integrate time-tracking (which may be captured via EVV system) with overtime pay calculations and correct classification.